paulthp/TP_NGS_ClownFish_Paul/readme.md

 ## Titre
 ### Sous titre
-*Italique*
-_Italique_
-**test**
+*Italic*
+_Italic_
+**bold**

 Readme du projet NGS

 _Download.sh_
-&nbsp;Download the reads for the study
+Download the reads for the study

 _FastQC.sh_
-&nbsp;Create an HTML file for each file of reads with the quality of sequences
+Create an HTML file for each file of reads with the quality of sequences

 _MultiQC.sh_
-&nbsp;Create one HTML file with the summary of the quality of all the files
+Create one HTML file with the summary of the quality of all the files

 _Trinity.sh_
-&nbsp;Assemble the reads of sequencing
+Assemble the reads of sequencing

 _Salmon.sh_
 quantify the expression of the transcripts

+_transcod.sh_
+prepare the genes of the studied species to be able to annotate them with a reference species

 ###Commands